tigrawap/Flask-Starter/readme.md

 ###Dependencies
 **Babel** used by forms and lately i18n support will be explained.
-**Pygments** used for highlight syntax, so if you dont need it you can remove supplied Main blueprint and uninstall pygments with pip
+**Pygments** used for syntax highlight , so if you dont need it you can remove supplied Main blueprint and uninstall pygments with pip

 ## Overview